shree-2025/nmcelogbook/README.md

-# ctronics infotech - Free React Tailwind Admin Dashboard Template
+# ctronics infotech - ElogBook

 This project is a comprehensive **Medical E-log Book** designed for medical colleges and hospitals.
 It provides a data-driven dashboard and administrative panel for managing patients, staff, departments, and medical activities.